Moms - I Know Why You're Exhausted

 Being exhausted does not mean you are failing at motherhood.
 It just means you need to rest.
 And it's okay to rest.

-You’re exhausted because you revolve your life around your family by planning, supporting, working, cleaning, driving, helping, hugging, kissing, mending, and bending over backwards to adapt to every change, every challenge, and every choice.
+You’re exhausted because you revolve your life around your family by planning, supporting, working, cleaning, driving, helping, hugging, kissing, mending, and bending over backward to adapt to every change, every challenge, and every choice.

 You are a mom.
 A glorious, messy, smart, frazzled, wondrous, confused, determined mom.
 Nothing runs without you and you can't run on empty.